axheron/ffxiv-dps-calc/README.md

 ## hi i'm from the balance, where the hell are my gearsets???

-site is not ready for the public yet. please look forward to it.
+if you play scholar, head over to https://ffxiv-dps-calc.uc.r.appspot.com/

-in the meantime, check your job's resources channel for the google sheets.
+if you don't play scholar, then LUL. please look forward to it.

 ## contributors